• ECTS

 Knowledge control

-The control of knowledge is done in continuous integral control (CCI) (personal homework, practical work and final test).
+Assessment of knowledge is based on continuous assessment (CCI) (personal assignments, practical work and final test).

 Read more